Belgian Revolution

 The Belgian Revolution (Révolution belge, Belgische Revolutie/opstand/omwenteling) was a conflict which led to the secession of the southern provinces (mainly the former Southern Netherlands) from the United Kingdom of the Netherlands and the establishment of an independent Kingdom of Belgium.

 The people of the south were mainly Flemings and Walloons.
-Both peoples were traditionally Roman Catholic as contrasted with Protestant-dominated (Dutch Reformed) people of the north.
+Both peoples were traditionally Catholic as contrasted with Protestant-dominated (Dutch Reformed) people of the north.
 Many outspoken liberals regarded King William I's rule as despotic.
 There were high levels of unemployment and industrial unrest among the working classes.

 On 25 August 1830, riots erupted in Brussels and shops were looted.
-Theatergoers who had just watched the nationalistic opera La muette de Portici joined the mob.
+Theatregoers who had just watched the nationalistic opera La muette de Portici joined the mob.
 Uprisings followed elsewhere in the country.
 Factories were occupied and machinery destroyed.
 Order was restored briefly after William committed troops to the Southern Provinces but rioting continued and leadership was taken up by radicals, who started talking of secession.

 Dutch units saw mass desertion of recruits from the southern provinces and pulled out.
-On September 27, a newly formed Provisional Government in Brussels declared independence and called for the election of a National Congress.
+On 27 September, a newly formed Provisional Government in Brussels declared independence and called for the election of a National Congress.
 King William refrained from future military action and appealed to the Great Powers.
-The resulting 1830 London Conference of major European powers recognized Belgian independence.
+The resulting 1830 London Conference of major European powers recognised Belgian independence.
 Following the installation of Leopold I as King of the Belgians in 1831, King William made a belated attempt to reconquer Belgium and restore his position through a military campaign.
 This Ten Days' Campaign failed because of French military intervention.
 The Dutch accepted the decision of the London conference and Belgian independence in 1839 by signing the Treaty of London.